Yellow Fever Vaccine

-YF-VAX (yellow fever vaccine) vaccine is recommended for active immunization of persons 9 months of age and older in the following categories:
+YF-VAX is indicated for active immunization for the prevention of yellow fever in persons 9 months of age and older in the following categories:

-Yellow fever vaccination may be required for international travel.
-Some countries in Africa require evidence of vaccination from all entering travelers and some countries may waive the requirements for travelers staying less than 2 weeks that are coming from areas where there is no current evidence of significant risk for contracting yellow fever.
-Some countries require an individual, even if only in transit, to have a valid International Certificate of Vaccination if the individual has been in countries either known or thought to harbor yellow fever virus.
-The certificate becomes valid 10 days after vaccination with YF-VAX (yellow fever vaccine) vaccine.
-(2) (21)
+Some countries require an individual to have a valid International Certificate of Vaccination or Prophylaxis (ICVP) if the individual has been in countries either known or thought to harbor yellow fever virus.
+The certificate becomes valid 10 days after vaccination with YF-VAX.
+(13) (14)

-Those laboratory personnel who might be exposed to virulent yellow fever virus or to concentrated preparations of the yellow fever vaccine strain by direct or indirect contact or by aerosols should be vaccinated.
-(2)
+Laboratory personnel who handle virulent yellow fever virus or concentrated preparations of the yellow fever vaccine virus strains may be at risk of exposure by direct or indirect contact or by aerosols.(14)

 DOSAGE AND ADMINISTRATION

 - Reconstitute the vaccine using only the diluent supplied (0.6 mL vial of Sodium Chloride Injection USP for single dose vial of vaccine and 3 mL vial of Sodium Chloride Injection USP for 5 dose vial of vaccine).
-Draw the volume of the diluent, shown on the diluent label, into a suitable size syringe and slowly inject into the vial containing the vaccine.
+After removing the “flip-off” caps, cleanse the vaccine and diluent vial stoppers with a suitable germicide.
+Do not remove the vial stoppers or metal seals holding them in place.
+Using aseptic technique, use a suitable sterile needle and syringe to withdraw the volume of supplied diluent shown on the diluent label and slowly inject the diluent into the vial containing the vaccine.
 Allow the reconstituted vaccine to sit for one to two minutes and then carefully swirl mixture until a uniform suspension is achieved.
 Avoid vigorous shaking as this tends to cause foaming of the suspension.
 Do not dilute reconstituted vaccine.
+Use aseptic technique and a separate sterile needle and syringe to withdraw each 0.5mL dose from the single dose or multidose vial of reconstituted vaccine.

-Properly dispose of all reconstituted vaccine and containers that remain unused after one hour (eg, sterilized or disposed in red hazardous waste containers).
-(2)
+Properly dispose of all reconstituted vaccine and containers that remain unused after one hour according to locally approved guidelines (eg, sterilized or disposed in red hazardous waste containers).
+(14)

 If immunization is imperative and the individual has a history of severe egg sensitivity and has a positive skin test to the vaccine, this desensitization procedure may be used to administer the vaccine.